Jim Spanarkel, Brooklyn Nets Analyst

 In addition to his YES work, Spanarkel provides commentary on CBS Sports' regular season and NCAA Men's college basketball tournament coverage.
 He and his YES Nets colleague Ian Eagle also worked the world feed of the 2013 NBA Finals.

-The YES Network, the most-watched regional sports network in the country the past 10 years, is the exclusive television home of the 27-time World Champion New York Yankees and the Brooklyn Nets.
-YES, which has earned 300 Emmy Award nominations and 67 Emmy Awards since its March 2002 launch, also televises original biography, studio and magazine programs, in addition to college sports.
+The YES Network, the most-watched regional sports network in the country 12 of the last 13 years, is the exclusive local television home of the 27-time World Champion New York Yankees, the Brooklyn Nets, and MLS' New York City FC.
+The network has won 95 New York Emmy Awards since its 2002 launch.

 As a standout basketball player at Duke, Spanarkel earned All-American honors in 1979 and Academic All-American honors in 1978 and 1979.
 He was Duke's team MVP his final three seasons - 1977-79, was team captain as a junior and senior, and was named NCAA East Regional Most Outstanding Player in 1978.
 He also played two seasons for the Duke baseball team.
 He graduated from Duke in 1979.

 The Philadelphia 76ers selected Spanarkel with the 16th overall pick in the 1979 NBA Draft, and after playing for the 76ers during the 1979-80 campaign, he played the next four seasons with the Dallas Mavericks.
 He led Dallas in scoring during the 1980-81 season.